For payments made to customers from 1 April 2020 you must provide us more detailed investment income information more

 - All new PIE accounts opened from 1 April 2018.

 - Voluntary investment income reporting on a monthly basis.
-First monthly return is due by 20 May 2019.
+First monthly return was due by 20 May 2019.

 - RWT on interest and NRWT annual certificate returns to be submitted earlier.
 Annual returns due by 15 May 2019.